ShejanMahamud/authflow/Case-Study.md

 2. Studied AWS documentation and followed detailed YouTube tutorials to configure IAM roles, CORS, S3 bucket policies, and CloudFront distributions correctly.

 3. Implemented a **scheduled cron job** that runs every hour to remove users with expired refresh tokens, maintaining a clean and secure session system.

+4. used tmp file for stream the file and then clear the stream for memory cleanup

 ---